Ozurumba/Nodejs-Express-Mongodb-template/README.md

 The Node.js project uses an [open governance model](./GOVERNANCE.md).
 The [OpenJS Foundation][] provides support for the project.

-This a Node.js, Express and Mongo DB boilerplate which is a template and very easy to use.
+This is a Node.js, Express and Mongo DB boilerplate which is a template and very easy to use.